Chartered Certified Accountants

 The IHT threshold available on death may be increased for surviving spouses as there may have been a nil rate band not used, or not fully used, on the previous death.

-There are reliefs for some assets which reduce their value for IHT purposes.
+There are reliefs for some business and farming assets which reduce their value for IHT purposes.

 IHT may also be payable on gifts made in an individual's lifetime but within seven years of death.

 Transfers of assets into trust made in an individual's lifetime may be subject to an immediate charge but at lifetime rates.

 There are also charges on some trusts.

 Standard nil rate band: £325,000

 Small Gifts: £250